OTT Streaming – What Every Broadcaster Must Know in 2024

 Pricing:

-Wistia has three pricing plan tiers.
+Wistia has five pricing plan tiers.
 These include:

-• Free: No cost to use; up to 250 subscribers and 3 videos; cannot remove Wistia’s branding from the video player
+• Free: No cost to use; up to 10 videos and 200 GB bandwidth per month; cannot remove Wistia’s branding from the video player

 Wistia will provide you with custom analytics and SEO analysis that you can use to connect with your audience.
-They are a good OTT delivery solution.
+It’s a good OTT delivery solution.

 8. Brightcove